Unifying 500+ brands for 17M monthly users

 Some ideations from the first iteration wireframes would make it to the final design despite initial hesitance from stakeholders

-Balancing user needs
+Balancing user needs and tech constraints

 To meet the MVP deadline, I pivoted to leverage existing systems, focusing on optimizing rather than reinventing tasks.
 This led to a few wins!